amy-panda/NY_Taxi_Data_Analysis_and_Modelling/README.md

 - During the week, Thursday and Friday were commonly seen to have the most trips.
 During the day, 3pm and 6pm were the busiest time for taxi drivers.
 - Taxi drivers received a tip in majority of the trips, around 70%.
 In 2.6% of these trips, the driver received a tip of at least $10.
 - Compared to yellow taxi, green taxi trips had a higher average and median value for trip duration, distance and speed.
 In contrast, the maximum values for trip duration, distance and speed are all higher during yellow taxi trips.
+- Drivers receivd the most money per hour (around $145) when trips lasted less than 5 minutes.

 ## 🏗 Predictive Models